 Game Streaming - While I don’t know anyone personally that actually uses OnLive, it looks like technology might finally be getting to the point where cloud gaming and streaming is feasible.
 At the forefront of these innovations is Sony.
 The recently detailed PlayStation Now service would allow game streaming directly to consoles like your PS4 and PS3, but also several different models of Sony televisions.
 By trying to bring a wider catalogue of games to consumers, Sony could find itself right in the middle of this entire Net Neutrality business.
 If ISPs are allowed to hold back services like streaming and online gaming, PS Now and whatever comparable alternatives Nintendo and Microsoft cook up could really be in trouble.
 Theoretically, of course.

 Quite frankly, I have no idea.
 We could be on the verge of segregated internet offerings, with premium prices to play a round of Battlefield before using your ration of Netflix viewing for the week, or nothing could change.
 These laws didn’t even go into effect until 2011 and internet usage seemed to function about the same beforehand.
 However, as consoles and households move more and more to a connected and web-ran structure, the issue of internet availability and usage will become more and more important.
 The FCC could alter the laws in such a way that they are allowed to stand and they still have jurisdiction to regulate as long as they abide by certain aspects the previous laws violated, so it’s entirely possible that everything will remain the same.

 What are your thoughts on the issue?
+For more information, check out this detailed guide to Net Neutrality so you can be more informed on the topic.
 We would love to hear opinions from other gamers out there and how you have been affected by the rise in necessity for internet in order to even play the games you love.
 God only knows how terrible things could be if this gets out of hand.
 Let us know down in the comments below!